ashokbhow/Capstone-Project/README.md

 # Capstone-Project
+# A Machine Learning Approch to predict Epileptic Seizure from a multiclass epilepsy data
 This work is being carried out for the Capstone Project on a medical data of Electroencephalogram (EEG) records of Epileptic cases.
 The data has 178 feature and a class variable with 5 classes.
 It has a total of 11500 instances.